I Am Not Crying

 I will never get used to this sight.
 Ever.
 These “chemo” chairs affect my soul on a deep level.
-Seeing all these babies, children, and young adults…it does not get normal.
+Seeing all these babies, children, and young adults, does not get normal.
 It is not just “another day, another treatment.”
 It’s not.

-We started out in a room and then got kicked to a chemo chair.
+We started in a room and then got kicked to a chemo chair.
 These chairs suck.
 Drapes separate people, yet the floor is packed.
-Nurses move, gurneys come in, IVs get clogged, IVs beep, meds flow freely.
+Nurses move, gurneys come in, IVs get clogged, IVs beep and meds flow freely.
 Oncology kids are getting tested for Corona.
 The screams I hear are piercing.
 It is protocol in these uncertain times.
 I get that and respect that.
 Honestly, I’m glad they are taking precautions but still.
 This is hard.

 Don’t Get Me Wrong

 He has come SO far.
 I mean, he is no longer in a wheelchair.
 He can walk from point A to point B. I don’t ever want to sound ungrateful.
-Yet, if you have never had a child who has a condition and monthly treatments, then you don’t truly understand what we go through.
+Yet, if you have never had a child with a condition and monthly treatments, you don’t truly understand what we go through.
 I can still be humbled and grateful while still mourning his health.
 Does that make sense?
 It does to me.

 There is a deep-seated pain that is always present.
 The constant feeling of “what next or when do we have to use the big meds again?”
 How I watch him move and analyze every single tremor.
-Fear that sets in when someone comes in my house that has been sick.
+Fear that sets in when someone comes into my house that has been sick.
 I live in fear.
 Yes, I know fear is a liar.
 I know that God is bigger.
 Also, I know that He has a plan and a purpose.
-I know that Hunter is healed due to the stripes on Jesus’ back.
+I know H is healed due to the stripes on Jesus’ back.